odpi/egeria/open-metadata-implementation/access-services/digital-service/README.md

 # Digital Service Open Metadata Access Service (OMAS)

 The Digital Service OMAS provides APIs and events for tools that play a role in the lifecycle of an egeria Digital Service.
-It enables these tools to query information about the assets it is deploying, the infrastructure options and any governance actions that need to be performed.

 The module structure for the Digital Service OMAS is as follows: